Sibbi-Harnai Railway Track To Be Completed By January 2023 - UrduPoint

-"The railway track was made dysfunctional after a series of bomb blasts damaged as many as 22 steel bridges in the highly rugged and inaccessible area," sources in the Ministry of Railways told APP.
+"The railway track was made dysfunctional after a series of bomb blasts damaged as many as 22 steel bridges in the highly rugged and inaccessible area," sources in the Ministry of Railways told APP on Sunday.

 They said the track was badly damaged in 2006 and so far about 95 percent of the reconstruction work of the project was completed and remaining would be completed soon.